MogulMethod Workbook™

 Multiple packages at different price points

-Already exported a decisions file?
+Already saved a ① Final Decisions file?
 Drop it here.

-Optional.
-If you exported a mgm-decisions-…json from an earlier Final Decisions page, drop it to pre-fill your committed prices, guarantee, and policies.
+Optional — this is the blue-numbered file.
+If you saved one from an earlier Final Decisions page (named WEEK-..._FINAL-DECISIONS_...json), drop it here to pre-fill your committed prices, guarantee, and policies.
 Anything you've already typed stays put.

 Step 4